Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_RPI_Pico/readme.md

 ﻿---
 page_type: sample
-description: Connecting an RPI Pico W (with Arduino installed) _(based upon ESP8266 device version of code)_ to Azure IoT using the Azure SDK for Embedded C,
+description: Connecting an RPI Pico W (with Arduino installed) __(based upon ESP8266 device version of code)__ to Azure IoT using the Azure SDK for
+Embedded C.
 languages:
 - c
 products: